marhop/literate-binary/examples/minimal.bmp.md

     palette because this file has no palette).
   * The number of bits per pixel (0x18 = 24) and the compression type (uncompressed) indicate what the image data in the next section should look
-    like: 3 bytes per pixel, without any compression.
+    like: three bytes per pixel, without any compression.

 ## Image Data

 The actual image data consists of an array of pixels with each pixel being represented by a three byte blue/green/red value -- think RGB in little endian.
-Pixels are in bottom left to top right order, interspersed with padding (usually NULL bytes) to achieve a 4 byte alignment for each line of pixels.
+Pixels are in bottom left to top right order.
+They are interspersed with padding, usually NULL bytes, to achieve a four byte alignment for each line of pixels.
+(That means the number of bytes that encode one line of pixels should be divisible by four -- if it's not, NULL bytes are appended until it is.)

     (
     (0000ff){113} # 113 red pixels